linda-wakamoto/linda-wakamoto/README.md

 # 👩‍💻 My Portfolio
 Welcome to my **Portfolio** repository!
-Here you’ll find a collection of projects that showcase my skills in **Data Science, Machine Learning, Statistical Programming, and Data Analysis**.
+Here is a collection of projects that showcase my skills in **Data Science, Machine Learning, Statistical Programming, and Data Analysis**.
 Feel free to explore and check out the various projects.

 ---